Home Columns Books Papers Biography Contact

 At Christmas, we hear once again about refugees---this time the family of Joseph, Mary, and the soon-to-be born Baby Jesus.
 It is a touching story—and timelessly evocative of so many millions of people who have had to flee for their lives from persecution.

 The 20th century has been a time of the largest dislocation of people in history.
 World Wars I and II uprooted millions, all seeking sanctuary in the West.
-However, there was no rush of refugees to the Middle East or to more...
+However, there was no rush of refugees to the Middle East or more...

 Print